Ballyhale Shamrocks GAA: 2012

 The senior team were defeated in the final of the Byrne Cup by St. Martin's, conceding two goals in the second half while on top in general play.
-They were also defeated by Carrickshock in the League Final, a finely balanced game that was basically decided when our rivals scored the only goal of the game with about ten minutes remaining.
-In this years championship, Erin's Own, Castlecomer were beaten at the quarter-final stage on a scoreline of 3–16 to 1–16. the Club won through to its seventh final in eight years with a fine performance against annual semi-final competitors, O' Loughlin's.
+They were also defeated by Carrickshock in the League Final, a finely balanced game that ended in a single score for the adversarial team.
+In this years championship, Erin's Own, Castlecomer were beaten at the quarter-final stage on a scoreline of 3–16 to 1–16.
+The club won through to its seventh final in eight years against annual semi-final competitors, O' Loughlin's.
 The scoreline was 1–17 to 2–10.
-Their opponents in the final were Dicksboro, who unseated the 2011 champions in a thrilling contest where the result was in doubt up to the final whistle.
+Their opponents in the final were Dicksboro, who unseated the 2011 champions.

 In the 2012 County final, the club won their 14th title after an interesting match where the Shamrocks controlled from the start but spurned several goal chances and where Henry Shefflin also had two penalties saved.
 Dicksboro slowly came into the match but needed at least one goal to really put pressure on their opponents.
 After a goal attempt came back into play off the butt of the upright with seven minutes remaining, they never looked like winning.
 The Shamrocks saw out the game on a scoreline of 0–16 to 0–12.